alcohols page header image, students working in the lab

 further oxidation of ethanal to ethanoic acid

 The aldehyde ethanal produced by the oxidation of the alcohol ethanol can be further oxidised to a carboxylic acid, in this case ethanoic acid.
-The same potassium or sodium dichromate can be used to oxidised the ethanal but this time the conditions are made more severe.
+The same acidified potassium or sodium dichromate can be used to oxidise the ethanal but this time the conditions are made more severe.
 Concentrated sulfuric acid is used along with more dichromate in order to carry out this second oxidation reaction.

 This time we will define oxidation as the addition of oxygen, slightly different from the example above where we defined oxidation as a loss of hydrogen, but remember at the end of the day it all amounts to exactly to same thing!
 Ethanal can be oxidised to ethanoic acid.
 However the apparatus set-up will have to be modified.

 Secondary alcohols as mentioned above are oxidised to ketones and since ketones have no hydrogen atoms attached to the carbonyl carbon they cannot be oxidised further using acidified dichromate as the oxidising agent.
+The equation below show the oxidation of the secondary alcohol propan-2-ol to the ketone propanone.

 Colour changes during oxidation

 The dichromate ion (Cr2O72-) is a bright orange colour.
-It contains chromium atoms in the +6 oxidation state, it is the presence of these ions which are responsible for the orange colour of the dichromate ion.
+It contains chromium atoms in the +6 oxidation state; it is the presence of these ions which are responsible for the orange colour of the dichromate ion.
 When acidified dichromate solution is mixed with a primary or secondary alcohol the Cr+6 ion is reduced to the green Cr3+ ion.
 This is shown in the image below.
 However as mentioned earlier tertiary alcohols cannot be oxidised with acidified dichromate and when a warm acidified dichromate solution has a tertiary alcohol added no colour change is observed.
 This is outlined in the image below:

 orange dichromat ions are reduced to the green Cr3+ ion by primary and secondary alcohols